RakhithJK/rnwood-smtp4dev-wiki/Installation.md

 ## How to run smtp4dev as a dotnet global tool

-If you're using the .NET Core SDK 3.1 or greater, you can install smtp4dev as a global tool using the following command:
+If you're using the .NET Core SDK 3.1 (.NET 6.0 if using smtp4dev version >= 3.2.x) or greater, you can install smtp4dev as a global tool using the following command:
 ```
 dotnet tool install -g Rnwood.Smtp4dev
 ```
 The above will install the most recent non pre-release version.

-If you want to use the pre-release development versions, add the version (see Github releases) e.g. `--version "3.1.1-*"`
+If you want to use the pre-release development versions, add `--prerelease`

 Then you can start smtp4dev by running
 ```